 b) If a number of boats are over the line at the start and cannot be identified, there will be two sound signals and the general recall flag displayed.

+7. Finishing.
 A sound signal will indicate that a boat has finished.
 In handicap races, average lap times may be used at the discretion of the Race Officer.
 Slower boats may also be finished as long as lap times have been recorded without having to complete the lap they are currently on.
 In pursuit races the sound signal means all boats have finished.
-Boats should hold position until a second double hoot which indicates the RO has recorded finishing positions.

 At least two entries are needed to run a race.
 In the event of only one entry in a race, the race will be abandoned.

-Competitors may be required to perform a duty in order to get a valid series score.
-These will be scored as average points for that day.
-Any additional duties will be scored as average points.
+Competitors may be asked to perform a duty in order to get a valid series score.
+All duties will be scored as average points.

 The scoring system will be applied to combinations of helmsmen or boat.
-Changes of boat or increase in rig power mid series must be discussed with the Fleet Captain or Sailing Secretary.
-Approval may be granted if no advantage is gained by the change.
+Changes of boat or increase in rig power mid series will be scored separately within the series.
 In the Twilight Series, a competitor's best result will count.

 '*'-Laser, 'H'-Handicap, 'NP8'-Fast Handicap, 'NP9'-Slow Handicap, "NPl'-Solo, 'G'-All Comers, 'Z'-Sailboard, 'Skull and Crossbones'-Cadet/Novice, 'N'-Abandon, 'AP'-Postponement, '1st Sub'-General Recall, 'P'-Preparatory, 'S'-Shorten Course, 'I'-I Flag Rule, and 'X'- premature starters.
 (Note: '*' = Laser logo on red square flag).